aprithul/Brew-Game-Tools/README.md

   ```
   Press [Y] and [Enter] to submit the changes.
 Once you're done with the setup, you may revert it back to 'Restricted'.

-  3. If you are on MacOS: Open a terminal,navigate to the cloned repo.
+  3. <b>If you are on MacOS:</b> Open a terminal,navigate to the cloned repo.
 First make the setup_macos.sh file executable by running:

   ```
   chmod 755 setup_macos.sh